mokeyish/obsidian-code-emitter/README.md

 | V                  | https://play.vosca.dev/                                                                         |
 | Wenyan             | [Wenyan](https://github.com/wenyan-lang/wenyan)  Compiler + JS Sandbox                          |

+> [!NOTE]
-**Note**: Only `Python`、`TypeScript`、`JavaScript` are run locally in sandbox(js / webassembly).
-Other's will send code to third-party website to eval the results (eg: https://play.kotlinlang.org, https://play.rust-lang.org).
+> Only `Python`, `TypeScript`, and `JavaScript` are run in a local sandbox (JS/WebAssembly).
+> Others will send code to third-party website to evaluate the results (e.g.: https://play.kotlinlang.org, https://play.rust-lang.org).
-Please take care to avoid sending your potentially-sensitive source code.
+> Please take care to avoid sending your potentially-sensitive source code.

 **Ads**: You might like my other plugins 🤪